nus-cs2113-AY2324S1/tp/docs/DeveloperGuide.md

 To test the delete cashflow feature, you can use the following commands:

 Use the list command before each delete command to confirm that the cashflow at the index stated in the delete command matches the expected output.

+Note: The dates displayed will differ based on your system time.

 Input: `list` followed by `delete 3`